Junqo-org/junqo-platform/docs/developer/ci_cd.md

 - `DATABASE_NAME`: The name of the database.
 Default value is `junqo`.
 - `DATABASE_PASSWORD_FILE`: The path to the file containing the password of the database user.
 Default value is `./db_password.conf`.
 - `GRAFANA_PASSWORD_FILE`: The path to the file containing the Grafana admin password.
 Default value is `./grafana_password.conf`.
-- `API_URL`: The URL of the back server used in the frontend.
+- `VITE_API_URL`: The URL of the back server used in the frontend.
 Default value is `http://localhost:4200`.
 - `SSL_CERTS_PATH`: The path to the folder containing the SSL certificates.
 Default value is `/etc/letsencrypt`.

 The following are only available in development mode: